-Manipur: Amit Shah to review security situation
+Manipur: Amit Shah reviews security situation

-Guwahati: Union Home Minister Amit Shah will review the security situation in Manipur on Saturday for the first time since the imposition of President’s rule, officials said.
+Guwahati: Union Home Minister Amit Shah chaired a meeting to review the security situation in Manipur on Saturday for the first time since the imposition of President’s rule, officials said.

+Manipur Governor Ajay Kumar Bhalla, Home Secretary Govind Mohan, Director of Intelligence Bureau Tapan Kumar Deka and other senior officials attend the meeting.

 Manipur has endured severe hardship due to the ethnic violence that erupted in May 2023, which has claimed over 250 lives.